 It is important to remember, when making the search, to enter as a starting point: “Salerno-Concordia” and not “Salerno-Manfredi”.

-Here is the link to the ferry company website: https://www.travelmar.it/
+Here there is the link of the ferry company website: https://www.travelmar.it/

 P.S. for Ravello